GuilhermeRossato/Sensor-Tracker-App/README.md

 npm run serve
 ```

-This will spun a web server to run the application and reply requests at [localhost:8080](http://localhost:8080/) with [nodemon](https://www.npmjs.com/package/nodemon), a module that automatically restarts the server when file changes are detected.
+This will start a web server to run the application and reply requests at [localhost:8080](http://localhost:8080/) with [nodemon](https://www.npmjs.com/package/nodemon), a module that automatically restarts the server when file changes are detected.

 ## Dependencies